-It’s hard to beat Asters when it comes to sheer beauty, and growing Asters in containers is a cinch as long as you meet all the plant’s growing conditions.
-What better way to brighten up a deck or patio when most flowers are winding down for the season?
+It's hard to beat Asters when it comes to sheer beauty, and growing Asters in containers is a cinch as long as you meet all the plant's growing conditions.
+So what better way to brighten up a deck or patio when most flowers are winding down for the season?

 Use a container with plenty of space for the roots to grow.
 However, avoid overly large containers, as a large amount of potting mix holds excess water that may result in root rot.
 It's always better to repot when the plant outgrows its container.